Skip to main content

 Table: Minimum System Requirements for Small Enterprise

-Packet capture sizing is based on total packet bandwidth.
+Packet capture analytics sizing is based on total packet bandwidth.
 This is not the link speed but rather the actual utilization of the link.
-Click a tab that is matches your network.
+Choose the sizing block that most closely matches your network’s traffic volume.

 HardwareSystem Requirements